gurmannnpreet/gurmannnpreet/README.md

 - 👋 Hi, I’m @gurmannnpreet
 - 🏫 I'm studying BSc Specialization in Computing Science at University of Alberta, Canada
 - 👀 I’m interested in Sports(Triathlon in particular), Coding, Maths and wasting time
-- 🌱 I’m currently learning Javascript and Python
+- 🌱 I’m currently learning Python and Data Science using Python
-- 💞️ I’m looking to collaborate on Advanced Python projects and Mobile apps
+- 💞️ I’m looking to collaborate on Advanced Python and Data Science projects
 - 📫 How to reach me: Just mail me at gurmanpreettt@gmail.com :)

 <!---